 How does it feel to be a Sustainability Ambassador?
-Hear from the 2019/20 Sustainability Ambassadors – what’s important to them, what they hope to achieve from their experience, and what they’ve gained from taking part.
+Hear from current Sustainability Ambassadors – what’s important to them, what they hope to achieve from their experience, and what they’ve gained from taking part.

 Global Resource Systems Major, Faculty of Land and Food Systems

 Heidi is a 3rd-year Anthropology student from Birmingham, England.
 At the moment she is interested in advocating for sustainability through the lens of culture, lifestyle and wellbeing around the world.
 This particularly includes the provision of education surrounding sustainable menstrual products, and she currently works part-time with one of the only suppliers of leak-proof underwear in Canada, Knix.
 Academically, Heidi enjoys studying evolution as well as ethnographic research in South America and Melanesia, along with other cultural regions of the Pacific.
 After graduation Heidi intends to study a Master’s degree in Anthropology in the US, but hopes to return to Vancouver in the near future.
 When not spending time at Vancouver’s beaches, Heidi enjoys reading, cycling and making soup!